anmsajedulalam/Patients-Severity-States-Classification-based-on-EHR-Data-using-Multiple-Machine-and-Deep-Learning/README.md

 results demonstrate that supervised learning outperforms unsupervised learning on the dataset for the expected outcomes.

+## First attempt future work:

+As this work shows performance analysis based on unsupervised and supervised classification techniques, in the future, we will apply regression techniques on these datasets to see how it performs.
+Also, we will try to improve the classification techniques by doing feature selection and feature engineering.
+Through our work, we have come across a point where the Gaussian Mixture model works more limited after dimension reduction, which we want to work on later.
+This future task will include the improvement of the BIC score and the log-likelihood score of the Gaussian Mixture Model.
+For dimension reduction, we have relied on feature extraction approaches.
+Other dimension reduction techniques, such as Matrix Factorization, Manifold Learning, and Autoencoder Methods, can be used for this task.
+Furthermore, similar studies may be performed on various EHR datasets or any COVID19 pandemic related EHR datasets to see how these algorithms perform on various datasets.

 ## First attempt conclusion:

 In this paper, a performance analysis of predicting the patient severity scores has been proposed and successfully implemented by applying supervised and unsupervised machine learning techniques upon an EHR dataset.
 This analysis is planned and executed with consideration of blood test report data such as the patient’s amount of Hematocrit, Hemoglobin, Erythrocyte, Thrombocytes and all the other measurements of different cells in blood.
 Our proposed approach can assess and forecast the severity of patients in cases when there is a shortage of medical beds in pandemics and we can’t provide all of the patients beds in the hospital, so we have to make quick decisions about who needs a medical bed and who doesn’t.
 In this instance, instead of human brain decisions, this strategy can make things faster as an automated procedure.
 Patients with less severe conditions can simply be alerted about their health status and taken home; on the other hand, when patients are at high risk, their families can take required steps to improve the paient’s position.
 As a result of our research, we discovered that supervised classification algorithms outperformed unsupervised algorithms in predicting patient severity score.